 In "Blink", a character mentions having a T-shirt that says "The Angels have the phone box".
 Online retailers such as ThinkGeek, Zazzle, and CafePress soon began selling versions of the T-shirt.

 The TARDIS prop itself is a convoluted example.
 Originally, the TARDIS design was meant to mirror the MacKenzie-Trench Police Call Box of 1923, which by the early '60s was a common sight on London streets.
-However, as the show wore on, and with the advent of communications technology, police boxes became less and less common, the last (save a few left standing either from historic preservation or through apathy) being dismantled by the late '80s.
-By that time, people who had never seen the MacKenzie-Trench Police Call Box only knew the blue box as the TARDIS, and by the 21st Century, a British court had taken the trademark rights for the box away from the Metropolitan Police and awarded them to the BBC, who was actually doing something with it.
-Both they, and many, MANY, determined fans have built many TARDISes, real in all ways save the understandable lack of being "bigger on the inside," and even a British newspaper heralded the decision of a British town to sell its remainning police box with a headline announcing you too could own your very own TARDIS.
+However, with the advent of communications technology, police boxes became less and less common, the last (save a few left standing either from historic preservation or through apathy) being dismantled by the late '80s.
+By that time, people who had never seen the MacKenzie-Trench Police Call Box only knew the blue box as the TARDIS, and by the 21st Century, a British court had taken the trademark rights for the box away from the Metropolitan Police and awarded them to the BBC, who were actually doing something with it.
+Both they, and many, MANY, determined fans, have built many TARDISes, real in all ways save the understandable lack of being "bigger on the inside," and even a British newspaper heralded the decision of a British town to sell its remaining police box with a headline announcing you too could own your very own TARDIS.

 The Angel's Kiss, the book the Doctor, Amy, and Rory were reading in "The Angels Take Manhattan", has been written as an ebook for the Kindle.
 Though it's not exactly the book from the episode - it reads more like a prequel.

 The website thinkgeek.com frequently features a number of defictionalized Doctor Who items, including the Fourth Doctor's scarf and the Master's pocket watch from "Utopia".